 Tourism plays a crucial role in the archipelagic country’s economy as it serves as the largest revenue generator.
 Retaining the concept of “one island, one resort”, Maldives has grown to the next level of tourism, starting from three hotels in 1972 to more than 130 luxurious island-resorts nowadays.
 Its natural environment makes Maldives tourists’ favourite water sports and honeymoon destination.

-As a celebrated destinations for tourism, Maldives ended the year 2018 by receiving nearly 1.4 million visitors.
+As a celebrated destination for tourism, Maldives ended the year 2018 by receiving nearly 1.4 million visitors.
 Although China is the leading market, Europe is the dominating region contributing to more than half of tourists to Maldives, which consists of visitors from Italy, Germany, UK and France.
 Other important markets are Russia, USA, Japan and Switzerland.

 About The Republic of the Maldives